-For those who choose to speak out, honest and entertaining audiobooks are produced.
+For those who choose to speak out, honest and entertaining audiobooks are made.
 Behind incredible athletic feats are relatable people.
-This format allows me to be more time-efficient while I walk to work, complete chores at home and travel on the train.
-There is a wide range of titles to listen to from the Audible store.

-Others’ journeys reveal personal experiences that can help any runner.
+These listens reveal personal experiences that help every runner.

 Born to Run: The Hidden Tribe, the Ultra-Runners and the Greatest Race the World has Never Seen (2009) by Christopher McDougall

 Don’t Stop Me Now: 26.2 Tales of a Runner’s Obsession (2016) by Vassos Alexander

 Eat and Run: My Unlikely Journey to Ultramarathon Greatness (2012) by Scott Jurek with Steve Friedman

 The Extra Mile: One Woman’s Personal Journey to Ultra-Running Greatness (2006) by Pam Reed with Mitch Sisskind

 Finding Ultra: Rejecting Middle Age, Becoming One of the World’s Fittest Men, and Discovering Myself (2012) by Rich Roll

 Out There: A Story of Ultra Recovery (2014) by David Clark